HofmaDresu/Blog/_posts/2018-04-23-todo-xamarin-forms.markdown

 ...
 {% endhighlight %}

-Now when we run the applicaiton we'll see new items appear in our list.
+Now when we run the application we'll see new items appear in our list.

 <div class="os-screenshots">
     <label>Android</label>